 If you are someone who never consciously thinks of your spine or back, congratulations.
 The spine is the body’s central structure of support and connects the various parts of your musculoskeletal system together.
 You need it to complete almost every movement you make, such as sitting, standing, twisting, and bending (not to mention digging, diving, and dancing).
 Unfortunately, many Americans experience pain on a daily basis — or even partial or complete paralysis as a result of back and spine injuries.

-Vehicle crashes can cause injuries to different parts of the back, depending on where the car was struck and the speed of the vehicles involved.
+Back injuries from car accidents can occur depending on where the car was struck and the speed of the vehicles involved.
 These are listed below in order of severity:

 - Difficulty moving your neck

 - Herniated disc (also called a ruptured or bulging disc): This occurs when the soft center of a disc protrudes out, placing pressure on surrounding nerves.
 These usually occur in the lower back, but can also occur in the neck.
 Herniated discs cause such symptoms as:

 - Arm or leg pain (a sharp, burning pain)

 - Numbness or tingling

 - Vertebral fractures: Enough force in a MVA (motor vehicle accident) can fracture one or more vertebrae.
 This could cause the spinal cord to be pinched or even severed.

 - Burst fractures: The vertebra is fractured in several places and possibly tiny pieces of it embed themselves in the spinal cord.

 - Moderate to severe back pain (made worse by moving)